sophiacofone/valorant_omnic/win_loss/win_loss.md

 ##### Top 20 important features combined - no deaths
 <img src="dtree_csv_feature_results/feat_vis_no_deaths_5.png" alt="" width="400"/>

 This model does not predict as well after pruning.
-After Health loss, this model also focuses on elims.
+After Health loss, this model also focuses on elims, credits.

 ####  What should player's focus on to win a round of Valorant?: Attacking vs Defending
 Here, I stick with the same "stratified analysis" approach.